-- Deactivate the Map SIDs to Unix UIDs function - Define a special group of Windows users to whom you want to restrict the connection to this control - Modify the organizational unit in which the HEROS role names are stored - Change the prefix in order to manage users from different workshops, for example.
-Each prefix given to a HEROS role name can be changed, e.g. HEROS hall 1 and HEROS hall 2 - Change the separator within the HEROS role names - Press the APPLY soft key - > The control opens the Connect to domain window.
+- Use the Map SIDs to Unix UIDs check box to select whether Windows SIDs are automatically mapped to Unix UIDs - Use the Use LDAPs check box to select LDAP or secure LDAPs.
+For LDAPs, define whether or not the secure connection verifies a certificate - Define a special group of Windows users to whom you want to restrict the connection to this control - Modify the organizational unit in which the HEROS role names are stored - Change the prefix in order to manage users from different workshops, for example.
+Each prefix given to a HEROS role name can be changed (e.g., HEROS hall 1 and HEROS hall 2) - Modify the separator within the HEROS role names - Press the APPLY soft key - > The control opens the Connect to domain window.